1 What is self-publishing?

 Without seeing your manuscript, it is virtually impossible to estimate the amount of time required for editing.
 However, a very vague rule of thumb may be to budget for about 8-12 pages per hour of editing time, based on approx 250 words per page (typically one double-spaced page).

 Laying out a book into a desired format can take anywhere from 4 hours to 20 hours, depending on the complexity.
 For example, if you have many footnotes or different headers and footers for each chapter, it will take more time.

 Cover design tends to take 2-3 hours.

 Printing.
-Once you have approved the project, it is sent to the printer of your choice, who will typically provide a proof for you within 1 or 2 days (some companies take up to 3 weeks to produce proofs).
+Once you have approved the project, it is sent to the printer of your choice, who will typically provide a proof for you within 1 or 2 days.
 Printing is usually completed in less than two weeks.
 Print time varies depending on the season (summer is peak).

 5 Does Webb Publishing offer editing and design services?